 Architecture of AI-driven travel solutions

 As you see, there’s a great potential for generative AI in the travel market.
 However, to grasp the momentum, you need to understand the key elements that it consists of.
+Several main components make gen AI systems work.
+Let’s examine each of them and see an example.

 LLM as the reasoning engine.
 An LLM processes natural language questions and develops responses that weave together various contextual information in a human-like way in response.
-For example, when a traveler asks the question “The most fitting time to visit Philippines”, the LLM reasons through its subsequent relevant recall knowledge and returns a human-like helpful suggestion.
+For example, when a traveler asks the question “The most fitting time to visit the Philippines”, the LLM reasons through its subsequent relevant recall knowledge and returns a human-like helpful suggestion.

 RAG (Retrieval-Augmented Generation) also adds to factual accuracy through the retrieval of documents and enables this retrieval through LLM reasoning.
-There is a specific type used in generative AI for travel development — generative RAG.
+There is a specific type used in generative AI for travel development called generative RAG.
 In this scenario, PDF documents, perhaps brochure-based travels, are embedded into vector representations so that the most relevant chunks of the documents are recalled and recast to the LLM for answers that are more grounded in factual data.

 Vector databases for knowledge retrieval.
 Vector DBs include embeddings of structured and unstructured content, and semantic search can be very fast using this.
 This way, the agent can find context-relevant travel bundles or itineraries in larger pools of PDF brochures or in other (online) locations.

-The adoption of generative AI is not a one-time decision, but a step-by-step, continuous process consisting of exploration, experimentation, and building it into people's workflows.
 Generative AI travel solutions will bring real benefits if you follow these steps:

 The process starts with determining the end goal.
 For businesses, this involves identifying the parameters for what AI should and should not do, especially when working with sensitive customer data.
 The more descriptive the input is, the more accurate and meaningful the output becomes, especially regarding travel planning.